 Are you aware of the town ordinances?

 You also need to be aware of any restrictions that your town may have regarding keeping chickens.
 Some towns disallow roosters because of obvious reasons.
-Others have a limit on the size of the flock, the size of the coop and the location of the coop.
+Others have a limit on the size of the flock, the size and the location of the coop.
 Ensure that you are updated on these.

 What do the chickens need?